 Harold is survived by his five children, Michael (Jean) Rippe of Coon Rapids, Patty Bowman (Kirk) of Cascade, MT, Steven Woo-Rippe (Kathy) of Lino Lakes, Nancy Burtchaell (Steve) of Chalmette, LA and Timothy Rippe of Richmond; 13 grandchildren, Christopher (Summer), Jonathan Fernandes (Barbara), Nicholas, Benjamin and Margaret Rippe, Anna and Rachel Bowman, Christian Alston and Conner Woo-Rippe, Patrick and Nicholas Burtchaell and Anders and Sam Rippe; nine great-grandchildren, Nate, Charlotte, Aislinn and Aidan Rippe, Victor and Alice Fernandes, and Odin, Erin and William Rippe; his brothers-in-law, Bill Scherer and George Prieve (Millie,) and many loving nieces, nephews and friends.

 Harold was preceded in death by his beloved wife of 59 years, Marge; his parents, Walter and Sylvia Rippe, and step-mother, Cordia Rippe; his twin brother, Harry Rippe (and sister-in-law, Jackie); his sister Elaine Scherer; and his father-in-law and mother-in-law, George and Marie Prieve.

 Eternal rest grant unto him, O Lord, and let perpetual light shine upon him.
 May the souls of the faithful departed, through the mercy of God, rest in peace.

-To send flowers to Harold "Rip" W. Rippe's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Harold "Rip" W. Rippe, please visit our floral store.